 The first option is to visit the dealer and have them replace the catalytic converter with a new OEM part.

 This option is good if you want to use the original part and don't mind paying top dollars for it, or if your insurance covers it.
 Your dealer will not have the part in stock, but they should be able to get it for the next day or within a few days if the part is available.

 Of course, we did some research and found that for certain models that are common targets for catalytic converter theft, parts are not available or on back-order.

-In an average car with a 4-cylinder engine, the catalytic converter replacement will cost 1.5-2.0 hours of labor plus the part and hardware plus a diagnostic charge if it was needed.
+For an average car with a 4-cylinder engine, the catalytic converter replacement will cost 1.5-2.0 hours of labor plus the part and hardware plus the diagnostic charge, if it was needed.
 Some OEM catalytic converters are priced over $1,000.
-Some CARB-certified catalytic converters cost more than double of that.
+Some CARB-certified catalytic converters could cost twice as much.

 The second option is to use a direct-fit aftermarket catalytic converter.
 Check Amazon or eBay indicating your car's year, make, and model or search Google for online prices.
 You can find a much cheaper aftermarket cat that fits your car.
 You can have it installed at any shop, but it's important to inquire about the warranty; we know cases when after installing the aftermarket catalytic converter the Check Engine light with the catalytic-related fault code came back.
 For example, some Chrysler vehicles are known to set the code when aftermarket catalytic converters or air/fuel ratio sensors are used.
 The labor charge will be the same, 1.5-2.0 hours for an average 4-cylinder car, but the part will be cheaper than the OEM.